 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 Most of us are familiar with the prayer, "The Father is my hope, the Son is my refuge, the Holy Spirit is my protection."
-On November 4th we remember Saint Joannicius, who created the prayer as a refrain after singing Psalm verses.
+The Church remembers Saint Joannicius, who created the prayer as a refrain after singing Psalm verses.

 But Saint Joannicius did not ignore, or retreat from, the troubles of the Church.
 Living as he did during the turbulent iconoclastic controversy, he at first supported those who denied that icons should be honored.
 But once he saw that the Church's Tradition includes reverence toward the holy images, he humbly admitted that he had been wrong.
 He became a champion of icon veneration.

-On this day we read I Thessalonians 5: 1-8.
-In this passage Saint Paul assures believers that the Lord will come again, and that they will be with Him forever.
+In I Thessalonians 5: 1-8 Saint Paul assures believers that the Lord will come again, and that they will be with Him forever.
 But he also tells them that they have no need to know the "times and the seasons" of the Lord's coming.
 It is noteworthy that Joannicius, blessed with so many insights, never speculated about the specific time when Jesus Christ would come again.
 For him it was enough to know that the Lord will, in Paul's words, come "like a thief in the night."
 There is nothing in that to fear because we "belong to the day" and are destined by God not for wrath, but for salvation.